Release Date(s)1996 (September 3, 2013)

 WE’VE GOT MOVIE SIGN!!!

 For the film’s debut on Blu-ray, Shout!
 Factory has really put together a swell package.
 As far as the A/V quality, it’s actually quite surprising.
 The film was shot on 35mm film in the mid 90’s, so there’s a thicker level of grain than we’re normally used to seeing.
 It’s not distracting, but it is prevalent.
 I’m happy that it hasn’t been cleaned up in a significantly poor way.
 The images are very clear and extremely sharp.
 They’re so sharp that you can, in fact, see a lot of the filament wires used during the special effects more predominantly than you could before.
 Colors are very good, but the skin tones went a bit too red at times I thought.
 Blacks are nice and healthy though, and both brightness and contrast are perfect.
-There are flaws inherent in the images that haven’t been removed and things can look soft at times, but overall, it’s a fantastic upgrade from the previous bare bones DVD releases.
+There are flaws inherent in the images that haven’t been removed and things can look soft at times, but overall, it’s a fantastic upgrade from the previous bare bones DVD release.
 By the way, I’m judging the quality of the scenes that were shot for the movie and not the footage of This Island Earth, as that wouldn’t exactly be fair.
 The soundtrack, a single English 5.1 DTS-HD track, leaves a little more to be desired as a surround track.
 There isn’t much in the way of surround activity really, and the rear speakers don’t seem to get a whole lot of use.
 It’s a front-heavy presentation and it probably should have been presented that way.
 Dialogue is mostly clear and audible, although some of it could have been mixed a bit higher.
 The score and sound effects are pretty good, but don’t really play much of a role in the grand scheme of things.
-So it’s a sharp looking transfer with a decent soundtrack, and not much else.
-It didn’t need to be much more than that though, and I found myself pretty satisfied with the results, but one must judge these things accordingly.
+So it’s a sharp looking transfer with a decent soundtrack.
+It didn’t need to be much more than that and I found myself pretty satisfied with the results, but one must judge these things accordingly.
 Subtitles have not been included for those who might need them, although closed captioning is an option.